16 Tidy data

 #> 4 2021 B NA

-fill() propagates the last non-missing value downward (or upward), useful for data where labels are only written once:
+fill() propagates the last non-missing value downward (or upward), which is useful for data where group labels are only written once and the rows beneath are left blank:

 report <- data.frame(